natoo-chow/minimatlab/README.md

 )
 ```

-after that in the terminal type:
+After that in the terminal type:
 ```bash
 cd minimatlab
 pip -e install